6 Signs They're Not Into You (And When to Back Off)

 If it feels crap at first, remember it’s not always going to feel like this.

-But you’ll eventually be ok and it might even feel good to be the one who picked up on the signals, played it cool and acted respectfully.
+But you’ll eventually be ok, and it might even feel good to be the one who picked up on the signals, played it cool and acted respectfully.

 Give yourself a solid pat on the back.

-Getting not interested signals from someone doesn’t necessarily mean they dislike you, they might think you’re brilliant, they just don’t want to be in a relationship with you right now.
+Getting not interested signals from someone doesn’t necessarily mean they dislike you, they might think you’re brilliant, but they just don’t want to be in a relationship with you right now.

 Nobody’s to blame for it not working out, not you, and especiallynot them.